£ Skip to content

 If you are unsure what type of crystal you have, do not hesitate to get in contact with the manufacturer.
 It is better to use the correct polish to ensure that no further damage is done to your watch.

-Step Two: Prepare your watch face for polishing
+Step Three: Prepare your watch face for polishing

 Start by using a detail brush to get rid of any excess dust before you start the polishing process.